‘Successful teaching is not about controlling student behaviour. It’s about teaching students how to control their own behaviour.’

 Bellaire Primary school has a whole school, positive behaviour strategy.
 This is to ensure that consistent behaviour management strategies are implemented throughout the school.
 This supports our Values Tree and will again be explored with the students during our ‘Learning to Learn’ sessions at the start of the year and used throughout classrooms on a daily basis.
 The aim of implementing these within our classrooms is to create a learning climate for students that is consistent, proactive and preventative – one that acknowledges positive behaviour and prevents misbehaviour before it occurs.
 It is ultimately about celebrating and encouraging intrinsic motivation for each student to do, and achieve, their personal best and contribute to their team’s success.

 Presently we are trialing a new assembly system.
 We work on a fortnightly basis, having a whole school assembly every second week.
-Whole school assemblies begin at 3pm, they are held in the undercover area on the blue basketball court.
+Whole school assemblies begin at 3pm, they are on basketball court, and inside classrooms during wet weather.
 During assembly we celebrate students’ achievements with Student of the Week awards.
 These are students who have displayed our school values.
 Students can also receive awards for displaying exceptional behaviours in the yard.
 Our School Captains and House Captains run all of our assemblies.
 Parents are most welcome and encouraged to attend.

 Absence – if your child is absent from school a legal requirement is to approve the absence by completing an absence note via Sentral or